 Our sample application suggests that much of that complexity and cost can be reduced and performance improved by 25X to 50X per web request from client to backend and back by leveraging Macrometa, Linode and Akamai.

 Edge Computing for the enterprise is finally here and now - with Macrometa and Akamai.
 The Global Data Network or GDN does to the Cloud what CDNs have done to scale the web.
 We haven't just built a new cloud - we've built a supercloud for next-gen apps.

 Enterprise developers can now write applications powered by real-time data that run unfettered by the constraints of a centralized cloud deployment model, across a world wide network of data centers and edge PoPs, delivering powerful new digital experiences, instantly, securely and cost effectively at a scale that is 1000x the cloud.

 The future of the cloud is edge, and the edge is already here on Macrometa and Akamai.
 Come build on the cutting edge with Macrometa and friends.
 Excited to try out Macrometa?
-Sign up for a free playground account with Macrometa.
+Request a 30 day trial.

 Read the press release.